Dav-sa/mediflash-client/README.md

 - [Shadcn UI](https://ui.shadcn.com/) components
 - Clerk for the web3 authentication
 - React-query for data-fetching
-- React-testing library and Cypress for the tests
+-  Cypress for the tests

 ## Details